How To Copyright an Image in a Few Easy Steps

 Why You Should Use DoNotPay To Take Down Stolen Content

-Filing a DMCA takedown notice can be confusing, but hiring legal assistance is not cheap, and websites are not eager to process incorrectly-filled takedown forms.
+Filing a DMCA takedown notice can be confusing, but hiring assistance is not cheap, and websites are not eager to process incorrectly-filled takedown forms.
 This means that having your work removed because of a copyright violation is not a straightforward task.

 DoNotPay has all the work cut out for you!
 Log in to your DoNotPay account from a and do the following: